j9t/little-books/manuscript/html-css-frameworks.md

 Second, some assumptions:

 * Code has a cost.
-For example, there is the cost of development, performance, maintenance, documentation, process, quality, and conversion (though not all of them always apply, and not all of them affect the same groups).
+For example, there’s the cost of development, performance, maintenance, documentation, process, quality, and conversion (though not all of them always apply, and not all of them affect the same groups).
 Unnecessary code has an unnecessary cost.

 * Site owners and developers want to save cost.
 In particular, they want to save unnecessary cost.